govindgh/Front-End-Assignment--Strategywerks/README.md

 ## Code Brief

-This is a Single Page Application (SPA) where there are 20 products(https://fakestoreapi.com/products) Ie have done products sorting and filtering using array filter I've implemented pagination to load more products dynamically on scroll On click of any product, it will open modal with additional details
+This is a Single Page Application (SPA) where there are 20 products(https://fakestoreapi.com/products) Implemented products sorting and filtering using array filter I've implemented pagination to load more products dynamically on scroll On click of any product, it will open modal with additional details